Common Causes of Truck Accidents

 Driving while drowsy is as dangerous as drunk driving and even worse if the driver falls asleep.
 Trucking companies adhere to strict schedules and require their drivers to work long hours and drive long distances to meet these demands.

-The Federal Motor Carrier Safety Administration allows cargo-hauling truck drivers to drive for up to 11 hours after at least 10 consecutive hours of off-duty time.
+The FMCSA allows cargo-hauling truck drivers to drive for up to 11 hours after at least 10 consecutive hours of off-duty time.
 Drivers may not drive beyond the 14th consecutive hour after coming on duty.
-These extended work hours create high risk for driver fatigue.
+These extended work hours create a high risk of driver fatigue.

 - Distracted Driving